 You know, I grew up around the proving grounds, I work at the nearest Chevrolet dealership to the proving grounds, I bought the first manual hatch in Michigan, and I'm still not waiting for the GM airbox.
 I'm sure it will be a quality piece, like they always are, but I doubt it's anything special.
 The lowering springs are a 10mm drop, slightly stiffer; the intake will be a quality item, and the exhaust is a borla catback.

-According to the Chevy website the cruze RS package on the LT adds a rear sway bar, since the LT does not come with one.
-LTZ already has one, so RS LTZ doesn't add any "performance" parts but the RS on the LT does.
+so RS LTZ doesn't add any "performance" parts but the RS on the LT does.

 Well, sorta.
 The tires/wheels that you get with the RS Premier are MUCH more grippy (Michelin MXM4) than the regular 17's.
 Little more road noise/less ride comfort, though.